* Oct vehicle sales -11.7 pct y/y

 China's car dealers have been pushing for Beijing to help prop up the sector, including a proposal to authorities to cut the level of purchase tax on some smaller cars in half.
 Reuters' checks showed that some dealers are now offering big discounts to customers to maintain sales.

-Shi Jianhua, another senior CAAM official, added the body was not pushing for short-term stimulus measures to support the market and would prefer any incentives to be longer-term.
+Shi Jianhua, another senior CAAM official, added the body was not pushing for short-term stimulus measures to support the market.

 CAAM had originally forecast a 3 percent rise for the year, in line with last year's growth, though still sharply down from a 13.7 percent gain in 2016.